tsukuba-mas/soba/README.md

 ```bash
 $ ./soba --help
 ```

+If you have passed the Git hash when compiling, it appears at the end of the prolog.
+If nothing has been passed, `unknown` is shown.

 The output from the simulator will be saved under the directory which is specified in the option `--dir` (or `-d`).